Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 On day six of my Camino Primitivo, it was all about pushing through the adversity of physical challenges.
 In my prior days' writings, I had alluded to my chest constriction, sore throat and sinus drainage issues.
 Well today, I was just physically exhausted most of the day, with my physical symptoms now culminating in full blown laryngitis and perhaps bronchitis as well.

 For some reason, I thought that after completing the Hospitales Route on day five, most of the challenges of the Original Way would be over.
 Not so!
-Upon completion of my day six on the Camino Primitivo, I realized that this was truly a rugged, lonely and amazingly beautiful Camino.
+Upon completion of my day six, I realized that this was truly a rugged, lonely and amazingly beautiful Camino.

 "Oh Lord, you give us everything at the price of fatigue! " ~ Leonardo Da Vinci